Wedding Photography at Lambeth Town Hall & Register Office

 The Lambeth Register Office is located within Lambeth Town Hall on Brixton Hill, opposite The Ritzy on the junction of Coldharbour Lane and Brixton Road.
 Grade II listed and recently refurbished, it is a lovely venue for your wedding and a boon for wedding photographers.

-With rooms suitable for the smallest weddings to the Assembly Hall seating 300, Lambeth Town Hall has the perfect wedding space for anyone getting married in South London.
+With rooms suitable for the smallest weddings to the Assembly Hall, which seats 300, Lambeth Town Hall has the perfect wedding space for anyone wanting to marry in South London.

 Read on for my guide, tips, and tricks on how to get the most out of your wedding photographer at Lambeth Town Hall!

 The courtyard is where your guests meet and is the perfect setting for those scene-setting greeting shots.
-I often start the photographic day here.
+I often start the photography here.

 This is the entrance door off the courtyard at the back of the building, where you and your guests will enter for your ceremony.